 Neuromuscular electrical stimulation (NMES) prompts muscles to contract through the use of a low level electrical current.
-These currents are painless and non-invasive and are used for pain management at low settings, muscle activation, and preservation at higher settings.
+The painless, non-invasive currents are used for pain management, as well as muscle activation and preservation.
 NMES therapy is most common in our neurologic patients.

-Pain management therapy is designed for animals with chronic pain resulting from surgery, injury, arthritis, neurologic problems, medical, or geriatric conditions.
-Sometimes pain is caused by disuse or muscle imbalance.
 At Paradise Animal Hospital, our pain management programs are composed of a variety of therapies, custom-fitted to address your pet’s specific needs.
-Our pain management programs provide both immediate and long-lasting results and can improve the overall quality of your pet’s life.
+Our pain management programs are designed to provide both immediate and long-lasting results, and can improve the overall quality of your pet’s life.

 Therapeutic ultrasound enables our therapists to send targeted sound waves directly into an animal’s damaged tissue areas.
 Through repeated treatments, this therapy helps to heal tissue found in the muscles, joints, and bones.